mvturnho/Transforminator-Release/README.md

 ```
 The variable `varName` now contains the value that was in the csv file for key code

+In your Freemarker template you can also access the mappings in the following way.

+``mappingName.map["keyname"]``

 ### XPath and jsonpath